RudraBJoshi/student/navigation/about.md

 ### A little about me

--I code in python
+- I code in python
--I understand OS hardening
+- I understand OS hardening
--I can bake
+- I can bake
--I like to Spend time with Friends
+- I like to Spend time with Friends
--I play Volleyball
+- I play Volleyball

 ### Culture, Family, and Fun